RillingDev/rilling.dev/source/_posts/_hidden/creating-a-web-chat-with-php-and-mysql.md

 ?>
 ```

-We receive the user input from the URL so we can access them with "$\_GET['']".
+We receive the user input from the URL so we can access them with "\$\_GET['']".
 Limiting the maximal length of the input makes sure users dont paste huge strings into our db.

 **Make sure to use `mysqli\_escape\_string` and `htmlentities` to escape the user input!
 Otherwise, your chat is vulnerable to [SQL-Injections!](https://en.wikipedia.org/wiki/SQL_injection)**